Anne Mowbray, Duchess of York

-Anne died at Greenwich aged eight on 19th November 1481 and was buried in Westminster Abbey in the chapel of St Erasmus, recently built by her mother in law Queen Elizabeth Woodville.
-This chapel was pulled down in 1502 to make way for a new Lady Chapel built by Henry VII.
-It had been thought that her body was re-buried in the Abbey, possibly in the new chapel which had been dedicated to St Erasmus by Abbot Islip but which is now known as the chapel of Our Lady of the Pew.
+Anne was born in Framlingham Castle in Suffolk on 10th December 1472.
+Her father was John Mowbrary, Duke of Norfolk and her mother Elizabeth (Talbot).
+She died at Greenwich aged eight on 19th November 1481 and was buried in Westminster Abbey in the chapel of St Erasmus, recently built by her mother in law Queen Elizabeth Woodville.
+This chapel, probably on the south side of the Lady Chapel which Henry III erected in 1220, was pulled down in 1502 to make way for a new larger Lady Chapel built by Henry VII.
+It had been thought that her body was re-buried in this new chapel or elsewhere in the Abbey.

 �Re-burial in Westminster Abbey

 But on 11th December 1964 Anne's coffin was found when the site of the church of the Minoresses of St Clare in Stepney, east London, was being cleared.
-Her family had had connections with this church.
+Her mother had retired to this convent.
 The shaped lead coffin in an arched brick vault was clearly marked with her name on a coffin plate attached around the coffin.
 The Latin on the plate can be translated:

 Here lies Anne, Duchess of York, daughter and heir of John, late Duke of Norfolk, Earl Marshal, Nottingham and Warenne, and Marshal of England, Lord of Mowbray, Segrave and Gower; late the wife of Richard, Duke of York, second son of the most illustrious prince Edward IV, King of England and France, and Lord of Ireland; who died at Greenwich on the 19th day of November.
 A.D.
 1481 and in the twenty first year of the reign of the said King.